 19. Remuneration and allowances of appointed members and members of committees

-(1) Subject to subsection (2), an appointed member or a member of a committee, other than a person who is an officer of the Public Service, is to be paid such remuneration and travelling and other allowances as the Minister from time to time, after consultation with the Minister for Public Sector Management 2, determines in respect of that member.
+(1) Subject to subsection (2), an appointed member or a member of a committee, other than a person who is an officer of the Public Service, is to be paid such remuneration and travelling and other allowances as the Minister from time to time, after consultation with the Public Sector Commissioner, determines in respect of that member.

 (2) A member of a committee established under clause 11 of Schedule 2 —

-(a) is not to be paid remuneration, unless the Minister, after consultation with the Minister for Public Sector Management 2, determines that payment is to be made in respect of that member; but
+(a) is not to be paid remuneration, unless the Minister, after consultation with the Public Sector Commissioner, determines that payment is to be made in respect of that member; but

 (b) is entitled to be paid out-of-pocket expenses for travel and accommodation in connection with the discharge of his or her duties.

+[Section 19 amended: No. 39 of 2010 s.
+89.]

 20. Protection of board members and members of committees

 (1) A board member or a member of a committee is not personally liable for any act done or omitted to be done in good faith by a commission, a board, a committee or by that person acting as a board member or as a member of a committee.